ahmadalrasheed/reading-notes/lab02.md

 # reading-notes

+## introduction about myself
+ **my name is ahmad alrasheed , i am bioinformatics engineer , i am professional in python , and i am so excited to be a full-stack developer ! and i am happy to meet you all !**

 ## What is a growth mindset?

 A growth mindset believes that one’s fundamental abilities can be developed through perseverance and effort; intelligence and talent are simply good starting points.
 A growth mindset is synonymous with a love of learning.